German Shepherd Now

 Senior (7+ years)50–80 lbs2 to 3

 Split the daily total across two meals for adults and seniors.
 Puppies under six months do better with three meals spread through the day.
+For a full age-by-age breakdown, see our German Shepherd feeding schedule.

 These are starting points.
 Your Shepherd’s body condition tells you whether to go up or down.